 Hearing threshold in decibels (dB)

 Degree of hearing loss

 Ability to hear speech

 Moderate to severe

-Speech must be loud; difficulty with group conversation
+Speech must be loud; trouble with group conversation.

-Difficulty with loud speech; understands only shouted or amplified speech.
+Trouble with loud speech.
+Understands only shouted or amplified speech.

 Author: Healthwise Staff

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Kathleen Romito MD - Family Medicine & Charles M. Myer III MD - Otolaryngology

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.